 Hagit received her PhD.
 Her thesis is titled: Relational Autobiographical Choreographies - on a new choreographic practice.

-COMMISSION WORK OF HAGIT YAKIRA SPRING 2019
+COMMISSION WORK OF HAGIT YAKIRA 2019

 AUDIENCE MEMBERS TALK ABOUT HAGIT YAKIRA DANCE